mkewish/AVLTree/README.md

 # AVLTree

-This creates an AVL self-balancing binary tree data structure written in C++ and runs it through a series of performance tests.
+This program creates an AVL self-balancing binary tree data structure written in C++ and runs it through a series of performance tests.

+## Setup CMake
+>